 - to email the last page you visited to a friend (if you request this action via an online form)

 - photographs submitted with your business or event listing may also be used for promotional purposes by City of Melbourne marketing channels.
 This may include the newsletter, blog and social media.
-Please refer to our photos and privacy guidelines.
+Please refer to our photos and information privacy.

 Social media collection statement